Noxturnix/ulid-stamp/README.md

 ## Deploy

 You can deploy a static site or run the included server.
-The benefit of using the server is that links containing snowflakes will show the timestamp in embeds when posted on services like Discord.
+The benefit of using the server is that links containing ~~snowflakes~~ Revolt IDs will show the timestamp in embeds when posted on services like ~~Discord~~ Revolt.

 For either deployment, you must first build: